Babylon (village), New York: Baseball and African-American history

 Many of the black service personnel of the Argyle Hotel formed a baseball team, the Babylon Black Panthers, said to be the first black professional baseball team.
 The team so dominated local white teams that Walter Cook, a New Jersey promoter, put up the money to have them travel and play as the "Cuban Giants."
 Calling black ballplayers (or ballplayers in "white" professional clubs in that era who seemed too dark to be Caucasian) "Cuban" was a common practice through World War II.
 There were no Cubans in the Cuban Giants.

 The team went on to become the "world colored champions" of 1887 and 1888, and spawned imitators.

 Babylon Village today has three baseball fields for the high school, little league and adult play, and the high school team is named the Babylon Panthers.
-The Babylon Panthers varsity baseball team won Long Island championships in 2005-2006, 2012, and the New York State championship in 2007.
+The Babylon Panthers varsity baseball team won Long Island championships in 2005-2006, 2012, 2023 and the New York State championship in 2007.
 The village also has one of Long Island's older continuous African-American communities, of which the employees of the Argyle are said to have formed the core.
 This community still maintains two of the village's 12 churches, the Ebenezer Baptist Church and the Bethel African Methodist Episcopal Church, both on Cooper Street.

 Another prominent African-American, the film actress Thelma (Butterfly) McQueen, moved with her family from her birthplace of Tampa, Florida to live on Cottage Row in Babylon, where she went on to graduate from Babylon High School and then pursued her acting career before later attending several universities and attaining a degree in political science.
 Cottage Row still exists but no longer has any housing on it, falling prey to parking space for business district stores.

 Hurricane Sandy

-Many Babylon village residences and businesses suffered major flood and wind damage from Hurricane Sandy on October 29, 2012 with most of the damage occurring south of Montauk Highway (Main Street) close to the Great South Bay.
+Many Babylon village residences and businesses suffered major flood and wind damage from Hurricane Sandy on October 29, 2012, with most of the damage occurring south of Montauk Highway (Main Street) close to the Great South Bay.
 This particular area experienced storm surge as high as twelve feet during the storm.
-Damage caused by Sandy displaced dozens of families in Babylon for several months.
+Damage caused by Sandy displaced dozens of families in Babylon for several months and even years.